belherdigital/open-eshop/CONTRIBUTING.md

 For development and to enable debug and disable cache and minify you can create a vhost:

 Host file:
-127.0.0.1   reoc.lo
+127.0.0.1   eshop.lo

 Vhost apache:
 <VirtualHost *:80>
-ServerName market.lo
+ServerName eshop.lo
-DocumentRoot /var/www/reoc/
+DocumentRoot /var/www/open-eshop/
 </VirtualHost>

 ## Git usage
 Example to clone project on local:

-git clone git@github.com:open-classifieds/openclassifieds2.git reoc cd reoc git branch -a (lists all the branches) git checkout -b 2.0 origin/2.0 (or latest branch)
+git clone git@github.com:open-classifieds/open-eshop.git reoc cd reoc git branch -a (lists all the branches) git checkout -b 1.0 origin/1.0 (or latest branch)

 GIT files to ignore changes, DO NOT COMMIT THIS FILES: